datacamp-content-public/Business-Forecasting-with-Spreadsheets/chapter1.md

 skills: 1
 ```

 The purpose of this exercise is to illustrate the basic elements of forecasting.
-We will use google sheets INTERCEP, SLOPE and RSQ functions initially and then move on to using Trendlines
+We will use google sheets INTERCEPT, SLOPE and RSQ functions initially and then move on to using Trendlines

 `@instructions`
 - Watch the video with the demonstrations